preactjs/compressed-size-action/README.md

 +       exclude: "{./build-output/manifest.json,**/*.map,**/node_modules/**}"
 ```

 Files are collected by finding matches for `pattern`, then any of those that match `exclude` are ignored.
-For that reason, most project don't need to modify `exclude`.
+For that reason, most projects don't need to modify `exclude`.
 The default values for `pattern` and `exclude` are as follows:

 ```yaml
 with: